Computer programming concepts

 Algorithm

-A specific set of steps for carrying out certain tasks.
-Algorithms are used extensively in computer programming to arrive at a solution for a specific problem.
-The process of creating an algorithm involves documenting all the necessary steps needed to arrive at a solution and how to go about each step.
+A set of steps for carrying out a specific task.
+Algorithms are used extensively in computer programming to arrive at a solution for a problem.
+The process of creating an algorithm involves documenting all the necessary steps needed to arrive at the solution and how to perform each step.
 A real world example of an algorithm would be a recipe.
-The collective instructions of a typical recipe (add ingredients, mix, stir, etc.) constitute an algorithm.
+The instructions of a typical recipe (add ingredients, mix, stir, etc.) are an algorithm. -